 - Descriptive research that does not make causal claims, as long as “clean identification” is not central to the research question being addressed.

+The RF‘s standard bar applies, which is that a paper needs to make a substantial contriution to academic knowledge.
+Thus, survey papers and policy-oriented pieces do not fit the scope of the special issue.
 To ensure that editorial and refereeing resources can focus on the highest-quality papers, the standard submission fee is required, and we will desk-reject papers that are unlikely to cross the RF’s publication standard.

 The submission window is from June 1, 2021 to December 31, 2021.
 Authors should submit papers using the standard RF submission website and select “Special Issue on Sustainability” as the “Category of Submission” in Step 2.
 Both Regular and Fast Track submissions will be considered.
 Papers will be entered into the review process as soon as they are received (i.e., the guest editors will not wait until the end of the submission window before starting the process).
 As per the RF’s policy, we aim to conditionally accept or reject papers by the second round.